sschmid/Gummi-Injection/README.md

 * Map singletons and eager singletons
 * Handles circular dependencies for singletons
 * Injector can create unmapped dependencies, when they can be created like this [[MyObject alloc] init]
+* Specify custom selector for objects to get notified when injection is complete

 ## How to use Gummi Injection